atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 {% include recommendation-1img.html
-  text="Standard size lavatories should be used instead of elongated fixtures that project significantly from walls.&nbsp; Elongated sinks require a greater reach to faucets and controls and reduce available maneuvering space." img="chapter6/lavs-sinks/hospital_sink.png" alt="An elongated lavatory with a two-lever manual faucet."
+  text="Standard size lavatories should be used instead of elongated fixtures that project significantly from walls.&nbsp; Elongated sinks require a greater reach to faucets and controls and reduce available maneuvering space." img-file="chapter6/lavs-sinks/hospital_sink.png" img-alt="An elongated lavatory with a two-lever manual faucet."
 %}

 ### Sinks